 Question 20 asks about criminal activity.
-The second part of the question asks whether you have ever committed a crime for which you could have been arrested, but weren’t.
-Don’t be too quick to say yes—do you really have the necessary legal knowledge to say that what you did is a crime?
-If you’re not sure, talk to a lawyer who specializes in criminal law where the incident occurred.
+The second part of the question asks whether you have ever committed a crime for which you could have been arrested, but weren't.
+Don't be too quick to say yes—do you really have the necessary legal knowledge to say that what you did is a crime?
+Talk to a lawyer who specializes in criminal law where the incident occurred.

-Part 3: If you are still married and the U.S. spouse is cooperating with the process of applying for your permanent residency, put an “X” in Box 1.a. and do not check any other box in this portion of the form.
+Part 3.
+Basis for Petition: If you are still married and the U.S. spouse is cooperating with the process of applying for your permanent residency, put an “X” in Box 1.a. and do not check any other box in this portion of the form.

-Part 5: If you have children, Question 5 asks if they are “applying with you.”
+If you have children, Question 5 of this Part asks whether they are “applying with you.”
 That means did they get two-year conditional green cards at the same or within 90 days of when you did (based on being your child)?
 If so, it’s important to check the “yes” box—your children won’t need to file their own I-751.

-Part 6: If you are requesting an accommodation at your interview because of a disability or impairment—such as having a sign-language interpreter along—explain that here.
+If you are requesting an accommodation at your interview because of a disability or impairment—such as needing to bring along a sign-language interpreter—explain that here.

-Part 7: There’s important information for you (the “petitioner”/conditional resident) to read here before signing.
+There's important information for you (the "petitioner"/conditional resident) to read here before signing.
 Provide accurate contact information in case USCIS needs to follow up.
-Some of the questions ask about anyone who served as interpreter or otherwise helped you prepare the I-751, and whether that person is an attorney or not.
+Some of the questions ask about anyone who served as interpreter or otherwise helped you prepare the I-751, and whether the preparer was an attorney or not.
 Such people will need to fill out their own section of the form.

 Make sure you type or write your name in the box in the section containing the ￼Acknowledgement of Appointment at USCIS Application Support Center.

 This is where your spouse signs.
 Your spouse also has to type or write his or her name in the box in the section containing the ￼Acknowledgement of Appointment at USCIS Application Support Center.